vdsabev/var/README.md

 Your configuration contains default values and simple validation rules for your environment variables. **Any environment variables defined prior to reading `env.json` will take precedence**, but will be converted and validated according to the corresponding type defined in `env.json`.

-Finally, just require the package, assign it to a variable and use that instead of `process.env`:
+Finally, require the package, assign it to a variable and use that instead of `process.env`:

     var env = require('var');